MarsUltor1/KTNE-Solver/README.md

+--Python Version--
-For the python version, make sure you have pygame installed to use the GUI based symbols and simple wires tools.
+ - make sure you have pygame installed to use the GUI based symbols and simple wires tools.
+ - when describing colors, use the first letter of each color
+        Examples: r = red, b = blue, y = yellow, w = white, k = black